 The Gross National Income, or GNI, represents the sum of a nation’s Gross Domestic Product (GDP) plus any other net income received from overseas.
 Therefore, the gross national income measures both the domestic income of a country and the income it receives from abroad.

 The GNI per capita measures the average income earned by a person in a given country and is calculated by simply dividing the total GNI of the country by the total size of the population.
 Generally, GNI per capita is used to compare the state of wealth of a population and the standard of living in a country with those of other nations.
-GNI per capita is expressed in international dollars, and is based on Purchasing Power Parity (PPP), how far the money will go in buying commonly purchased goods in relation to that money’s ability to do the same elsewhere on the planet.
-When determining a country’s development status, GNI becomes an important economic factor.
 Taking into account all the considerations listed above, it becomes quite easy to understand why the countries with the smallest GNIs per capita tend to be developing countries which struggle with poor Infrastructure in terms of social welfare and economic development alike.
+All data below comes from the World Bank.

-The Central African Republic has the third-smallest GNI per capita value (330 international dollars).
+The Central African Republic ties with Burundi to be the country with the lowest income.
 While it’s true that the country has recently been devastated by a political crisis, the Central African Republic was among the countries with the highest poverty rates well before the recent tumultuous events.
 The country possesses abundant natural resources but, unfortunately, they are generally very underdeveloped.
 Subsistence agriculture represents almost one-third of the gross domestic product.
 Exports of diamonds and wood, while relatively significant domestically, have clearly not been enough to raise the economy to the level of a major global power.

 Other Countries With Low per Capita GNIs

-Besides these countries, the Democratic Republic of Congo, Niger, Gambia, Madagascar, Guinea, Guinea-Bissau, and Ethiopia are all struggling with extreme poverty as well.
-Within them, GNI per capita rates vary from 380 to 550 international dollars.
+Besides these countries, Niger, Liberia, Malawi, Mozambique, and Sierra Leone are all struggling with extreme poverty as well.
+Within them, GNI per capita rates vary from 990 to 1,500 international dollars.
 This often becomes even more concerning when considering that income disparities often leave the general population in an even poorer state the already bad numbers would suggest.
 Collectively, these countries need strong economic reforms to begin to fight poverty and increase the welfare of their citizens and secure stronger standings on the global economic scene.

 Gross National Income (GNI) per Capita